VDA5050/VDA5050/VDA5050_EN.md

 | *minimumDesiredChargingLevel* | % | Specifies the minimum desired charging level. |
 | *minimumChargingTime* | uint32 | Specifies the desired minimum charging time in seconds. |
 | &emsp;} | | |

-# 8 Best practice

-This section includes additional information, which helps in facilitating a common understanding concurrent with the logic of the protocol.

-## 8.1 Error reference

-If an error occurs due to an erroneous order, the mobile robot should return a meaningful error reference in the field errorReferences (see Section [7.8 Implementation of the state message](#78-implementation-of-the-state-message) of the state topic).
-This can include the following information:

-- `headerId`
-- Topic (`order` or `instantAction`)
-- `orderId` and `orderUpdateId` if error was caused by an order update
-- `actionId` if error was caused by an action
-- List of parameters if error was caused by erroneous action parameters

-If an action cannot be completed because of external factors (e.g., no load at expected position), the actionId should be referenced.